foodcoopshop/foodcoopshop.github.io/en/manufacturers.md

 If z.
 For example, if a manufacturer is not subject to VAT, his or her default tax rate can be changed to 0%.
 All newly created products have then automatically set 0%.
 This reduces the potential for error and work for the manufacturer.

-**Manufacturer optimized for bulk orders**

-Details can be found here: [Collective Order Guide] ({{site.baseurl}} / DE / Collective Orders)

-This setting can not be viewed or changed by the manufacturer.

 **Contact person**

 Every manufacturer can be assigned a contact person.
 The manufacturer then has access to the name, e-mail address and telephone number of this member.

-This setting can be changed by the manufacturer.
+This setting can not be changed by the manufacturer.